kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Fixed/05-05 - Saint Vincent Ferrer.md

 	- Enter the [[Friars' Chapel]], process through its choir stalls to the altar.
 - [[Thurifer]] breaks to the right and faces inward.
 - [[Crucifer]] break off the left, deposits [[Processional Crucifix]], and stands facing inward.
-- [[Lucifer]]s stand to either side of altar and face in while Priest places the relic.
-When he is done, they place the [[Processional Candle]]s on either side of it.
+- [[Lucifer|Lucifers]] stand to either side of altar and face in while Priest places the relic.
+When he is done, they place the [[Processional Candle|Processional Candles]] on either side of it.
 Then they stand off to their sides, facing inward.
 - [[Thurifer]] joins the Priest on his right side.
 Then they act as if at [[Exposition of the Blessed Sacrament|Exposition]]:
 	- Priest imposes incense.
 	- Priest and [[Thurifer]] kneel.